Artist Stephane Jaspert, living & working in Paris.

 Search engine placement

-Like others the goal of this website is to be found in search engines in general.
-When the cobblestone series started out, around 1999, the point was not to show them on the internet.
-Then the first website was made by Serge Roze des Ordons and it appeared that the paintings representing popular images also were demanded subjects in searches.
-It became more and more part of the work, and now there is more people who see pictures of the paintings on the web than people who will actually see them for real.
-Most of the time the images for chosen subjects are found through Google, now their representation, painted on rock, goes back on Google.
+Like others the goal of this website is to be found in search engines.
+When the cobblestone series started out, in 1999, the point was not to show them on the internet.
+The first website was made by Serge Roze des Ordons in 2003.
+It appeared that the paintings representing popular images also were demanded subjects in searches, so the rock paintings (with respective keywords) popped up among those searches.
+It became a logical part of the work.
+An image is found on Google, painted on a pave and the photo of the rock painting goes back on Google.
+There are far more people who see pictures of the paintings on the web than people who will actually see them for real.

 Make people question their own mythology of images and those related to different cultures.